 Remarketing from two different Amazon ‘O&O’ Strategies saw a ROAS of above 700% and 1300%.

 Mid-lower funnel power

 Amazon has now overtaken Google in product searches meaning that people are using Amazon to both research and purchase.
-In fact, Amazon claims 87% of Amazon users go on their site to both research and purchase products – making Amazon a necessary part of the consideration and purchase stages of the sale funnel!
+In fact, Amazon claims 87% of Amazon users go on their site to both to research and purchase products – making Amazon a necessary part of the consideration and purchase stages of the sale funnel!

 What is staggering about this, is often you can pay high costs for exclusive publisher data segments of ‘high intent’ purchasers.
 Amazon, on the other hand, has a list of customers’ purchase histories and can leverage customers’ actual purchase behaviours to provide ‘high intent’ segments that we can target – all and without the high cost associated with premium data partners.

 Dynamic E-commerce ads will save creative budgets for performance activity and they perform well.
 Set-up merchants on the Amazon site can push creative live on short notice by activating Amazon’s ‘Dynamic E-Commerce Ads’.